 Lawsuits From Injured Employees

 If you fail to carry workers’ comp and an employee is injured on your premises, you will very likely find yourself in court facing a lawsuit.
 You could be forced to cover all of the medical bills and missed wages for that employee out of your own pocket.
 Furthermore, the judge will not look kindly on you for failing to follow the law regarding your workers’ comp policy.
 You could face penalties that are far more expensive than simply paying for the policy in the first place.

 No matter what your industry, injuries at work can happen.
-If one of your employees is hurt at work, you can be held responsible for the medical bills.
-Workers’ compensation insurance provides a safety net for both you and your employees, ensuring that if an injury should occur neither of you will have to bear the financial burden.
+If one of your employees is hurt, you can be held responsible for the medical bills.
+Workers’ compensation insurance provides a safety net for both you and your employees, ensuring that if an injury should occur, neither of you will have to bear the financial burden.

 What It Does

-If there is a wet spot on the floor of your office break room and one of your employees slips on it, that too can be a workers’ comp claim.
-Any injury that happens at your place of business during business hours, no matter what that injury is or how it happened, is a matter for workers’ comp.
+If a wet spot on your office break room floor and one of your employees slips on it, that too can be a workers’ comp claim.
+Any injury at your business during business hours, no matter what or how it happened, is a matter for workers’ comp.